jon-campbell1/NinjaRMM-project/README.md

 ### `IMPORTANT`

-You may need to change the port for the backend server (device-serverApp) to a different port other that 3000
+You may need to change the port for the backend server (device-serverApp) to a different port other than 3000